ryanmrestivo/ryanmrestivo.github.io/lexicon.md

 A method used to ensure accuracy of information in a disaster recovery plan and that it is current.

 # cloud computing:
 A model for enabling on-demand network access to a shared pool of configurable IT capabilities/ resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned, and released with minimal management effort or service provider interaction.
 It allows users to access technology-based services from the network cloud without knowledge of, expertise with, or control over the technology infrastructure that supports them.
-This cloud model is composed of five essential characteristics (on-demand self-service, ubiquitous network access, location independent resource pooling, rapid elasticity, and measured service); three service delivery models (Cloud Software as a Service [SaaS], Cloud Platform as a Service [PaaS], and Cloud Infrastructure as a Service [IaaS]); and four models for enterprise access (private cloud, community cloud, public cloud, and hybrid cloud).
+The cloud model is composed of five essential characteristics:
+  •  on-demand self-service
+  •  ubiquitous network access
+  •  location independent resource pooling
+  •  rapid elasticity
+  •  measured service;
+three service delivery models
+  •Cloud Software as a Service [SaaS],
+  •Cloud Platform as a Service [PaaS],
+  •Cloud Infrastructure as a Service [IaaS];
+and four models for enterprise access:
+  •  private cloud
+  •  community cloud
+  •  public cloud
+  •  hybrid cloud

 # common vulnerabilities and exposures (CVE):
 A dictionary of common names for publicly known information system vulnerabilities.